 I don't feel I have a hallmark achievement as yet.
 I still have a long way to go!

 What are the magazines, online portals and sites you get your news and views from?

 The New York Times, Financial Times and Bloomberg for business and politics; The Information for original tech reportage; The Atlantic for more contemplative feature-length stories and The Swaddle and Juggernaut for intelligent critical analysis of news relevant to Indians/South Asians globally.

 Favourite Instagram account?

-I don't have a particular favourite.
-There are different accounts I turn to for different reasons but on any given day, I am partial to Elaine Welteroth and Mariana Atencio, because they are both women of colour and former journalists who have now moved to working independently as storytellers, so there is some synchronicity in our world views!
+I don't have a particular favorite.
+There are different accounts I turn to for different reasons but on any given day, I am partial to Elaine Welteroth and Mariana Atencio, because they are both women of color and former journalists who have now moved to work independently as storytellers, so there is some synchronicity in our world views!